Editor’s Note 9/29/17: Nimblify was incorporated into its parent company, Forte on September 6th, 2017. Learn more here.

 Nimblify, a Forte company, helped announce the winners of the MAGI Award for Excellence in Site Payments at MAGI’s Clinical Research Conference on May 22, 2017 in Philadelphia, PA.
 Nimblify partnered with MAGI to perform an analysis on the state of the industry as it relates to site payments and to honor and recognize sponsors and CROs that pay sites promptly.
 Site customers of Nimblify’s parent company, Forte Research Systems, contributed data for hundreds of studies across 142 sponsors and CROs with nearly 32,000 payment records.
-Dr. Wendy Tate, Director of Data Analytics at Nimblify, curated and analyzed the data to identify trends and averages in timeliness of payments made to sites.
+Dr. Wendy Tate, Director of Analytics at Forte, curated and analyzed the data to identify trends and averages in timeliness of payments made to sites.

 Here are the sponsors recognized for the inaugural awards: